karino2/MFG/docs/en/Reference/Expression.md

           gamma2linearA(...)
 ```

-If you write multiple lines, the end of the line is considered to be the end of the expression,
+In MFG, a line break is recognized as the end of an expression, but special treatment is given when the beginning of the next line is a pipe operator.
-the pipe operator must be written on the previous line or escape the line break.
+It is fine to write a pipe symbol at the beginning of a next line as in the example above.

 ### Named Arguments